resource-watch/adapter-earth-engine/README.md

 To create a new GEE dataset it's necessary to execute the following request.

 Important:
-- connectorType has to be "rest"
+- the connectorType value has to be "rest"
-- provider has to be "gee"
+- the provider value has to be "gee"

 ```
 POST: /dataset -> payload: